11 min read

 GRC (Governance, Risk & Compliance)

 GRC professionals ensure organizations align with security frameworks, manage cyber risk, and maintain regulatory compliance.
-This track is ideal for detail-oriented professionals who enjoy working with frameworks, documentation, and stakeholder communication.
+This track suits detail-oriented professionals who enjoy working with frameworks, documentation, and stakeholder communication.

 What GRC professionals do: